 1905 Exhibits with the American Water Color Society at the Cincinnati Museum; sketches around Casco Bay, Maine

-1908 Studio is located at 32 Union Square, New York City; continues to sell with Fifth Avenue Art Galleries; dies at home in New Drop, Staten Island
+1908 Studio is located at 32 Union Square, New York City; continues to sell with Fifth Avenue Art Galleries; dies at home in New Dorp, Staten Island

 The Butler Institute of American Art, Youngstown, Ohio

 Farnsworth Art Museum, Rockland, Maine

 Fine Arts Museum of San Francisco, de Young Museum, California